m1k3l4/Armocromia-lovers/README.md

 ![Watch the video](https://github.com/m1k3l4/armocromia-lovers/blob/main/docs/images/watch.video.png)

+## Typography and color scheme

+* For the realization of this project I used two intriguing fonts and a color palette that recalled the world of glamor.

+### Fonts

+I have used two serif fonts:

+1. Bodoni Moda
+2. Playfair Display

+### Colors

+For the colors of this project I have used mainly pink and fuchsia shades because they immediately evoke a glamorous environment inspired to personal care.

 - __Test section__

 * Test section is the last part to visit in the website.
 After a virtual journey into the land of colors, users are now intrigued and they want to know more about their color palette.